-Insurance coverage for infertility treatment varies depending on your insurance carrier.
+Insurance coverage for fertility testing and treatment varies depending on your insurance carrier.
 Two people covered by the same health insurance company may have very different coverage, rules, and restrictions depending on the plan their employer has purchased.
-We encourage you to review the benefits and requirements of your medical plan, specifically infertility related coverage.
+We encourage you to review the benefits and requirements of your medical plan, specifically infertility insurance coverage.

 Health insurance companies often have a number of policies, each of which may vary in what they pay for infertility treatment.
-We attempt to verify coverage for new patients, but you can avoid issues by understanding exactly what your specific insurance policy covers.
-You may find the following steps helpful as you review your covered benefits and gather information:
+Whether you’re looking for new fertility coverage or figuring out whether your insurance covers IVF and sperm analysis, policies for fertility treatment coverage can be complicated.
+We attempt to verify coverage for new patients, but you can avoid issues by understanding exactly what fertility treatments your specific insurance policy covers.
+You may find the following steps helpful as you review your covered fertility benefits and gather information:

-- When you call your health insurance company, take notes and write down the name of the representative you speak with.
+- When you call your health insurance company, take notes on their fertility treatment coverage and write down the name of the representative you speak with.

-- Ask for details on which procedures and drugs are covered.
+- Ask for details on which fertility procedures and drugs are covered by your insurance policy.

-- Ask whether there is an age restriction or maximum lifetime benefit.
+- Ask whether there is an age restriction or maximum lifetime benefit for fertility treatments.

 - Ask if you need a referral and how you can get one.

-Many policies cover procedures used to diagnose infertility.
-Your health insurance company may pay for blood tests, a hystersalpingogram (HSG), semen analysis, and initial examinations and consultations.
+Many health insurance policies cover procedures used for fertility testing.
+Your health insurance company may provide coverage for blood tests, a hystersalpingogram (HSG), semen analysis, and initial examinations and consultations.

 If your doctor finds the cause of your infertility, your health insurance company may cover procedures to correct it.
 For example, the cost of surgery to treat pelvic pain or endometriosis, even if it contributes to your infertility, may be covered under general medical treatment.

-As many plans allow for “out-of-network” coverage, you may find that you have some level of coverage even if SRM is not a contracted provider for your insurance.
-In these cases, we do not bill your health insurance provider directly.
+As many plans allow for “out-of-network” coverage, you may find that you have some level of fertility coverage even if SRM is not a contracted provider for your insurance.
+In these cases, we do not bill your health insurance provider directly for fertility treatment.